Knoxville

 About the Show

-Commissioned and first produced by Asolo Repertory Theatre,
+Commissioned and first produced by Asolo Repertory Theatre, Michael Donald Edwards, Producing Artistic Director, Linda M. DiGabriele, Managing Director.

-Associate Director and Choreographer – Trina Mills
+Associate Director and Choreographer – Trina Mills ♦

 Music Supervisor – Caleb Hoyer

-Music Director – Terry D. Alford
+Associate Music Supervisor – Terry D. Alford

-Scenic & Costume Designer – Robert Perdziola
+Scenic & Costume Designer – Robert Perdziola ‡

-Lighting Designer – Kenton Yeager
+Lighting Designer – Kenton Yeager ‡

-Sound Designer – Joe Payne
+Sound Designer – Joe Payne ‡

 Stage Manager – Patrick Lanczki *